ComradDoge/DogeEU4/README.md

 [quote]
 [h1] 12/04/2021 [/h1]
 [quote]
+Content
+- Added a decision to form mandate of heaven, will appear when you own at least one of the provinces set for it (ie Beijing)

 Graphics
 - Aligned the text for ruler/heir/queen and their age in court view
 - Advisor screen added a blue banner cause I thought it looked neat
+- The Advisor Screen hidden on the main menu
 [/quote]
 [/quote]